Tuesday, April 28, 2009

 We ended up hauling the hook at 1000 and started heading north.
 The wind was from the north northeast at 10 to 15 knots as we motorsailed north.
 At around noon we were able to turn just west enough that we could kill the engine and take advantage of the breeze.

 It was another really great day of sailing.
 We averaged 7 knots for the rest of the day as the 2 of us sped northward.
 The Sea of Abaco is fairly shallow so you have to pay attention to the chart and follow a proven route as you travel.
 We were broad reaching, close reaching and close hauled several times during the day.
-We blew right by Baker’s Bay and with a favorable breeze there was no reason to consider stopping. video It was tons of fun and before we knew it we were into The Whales approach.
+We blew right by Baker’s Bay and with a favorable breeze there was no reason to consider stopping.
+It was tons of fun and before we knew it we were into The Whales approach.

 The water in the Sea of Abaco was smooth as silk and the breeze was pleasant.
 When we got into The Whale proper I was surprised just how rough it was.
 Rough isn’t really the right word as it was only a bit lumpy but I could see how it could become dangerous even in decent conditions.